Examples: Short absence, recreation leave.

-- The member's spouse or partner or child has been subjected to an episode of domestic violence, including significant injury, by another family member.
+- The member's partner or child has been subjected to an episode of domestic violence, including significant injury, by another family member.

 - The member is on deployment.
 Their unoccupied flat is burgled and vandalised.
 The flat is safe and has been secured by the landlord.
 There are no compassionate circumstances.

 - The member is a sole parent and has to go into hospital.
 There is no travel benefit available to transfer to another parent to provide childcare, because the member is already at the compassionate location.
 Childcare is not a compassionate circumstance.

 - Both parents are members away on duty, and wish to transport the children to and from the grandparents' home (or bring the grandparents to the member's home).
 There are no compassionate circumstances.

 9.3.54 Eligibility of member's partner - extra conditions

 9.3.55 Travel overseas